redhat-cap-exchange/my-thai-star-workshop/docs/lab6.md

 ###  Explore Health REST Endpoints

 Let's add health probes to the microservices deployed so far.
-Spring Boot, Thorntail and Vert.x all provide out-of-the-box support for creating RESTful endpoints that provide details on the health of the application.
+Spring Boot provides out-of-the-box support for creating RESTful endpoints that provide details on the health of the application.
 These endpoints by default provide basic data about the service however they all provide a way to customize the health data and add more meaningful information (e.g. database connection health, backoffice system availability, etc).